Estimating the Effect of Central Bank Independence on Inflation Using Longitudinal Targeted Maximum Likelihood Estimation: Motivating Question: Central Bank Independence and Inflation

 Following these ideas, a considerable policy consensus grew around the potential of having independent central banks to promote inflation stability \citep{bernhard2002political, kern2019imf}.
 Numerous countries followed this policy advice.
 Between 1985 and 2012, and excluding the creation of regional central banks, there were 266 reforms to the statutory independence of central banks, 236 of which were being implemented in developing countries.
+Most of these reforms (77\%) strengthened CBI \citep{garriga2016central}, though some also weakened it.
+For instance, the law governing the Reserve Bank of Australia was changed in 2002.
+While previously the governor and board members were appointed by the governor general; in 2002 appointment power was given to the treasurer, which produced a lower independence score.
+Moreover, whereas board members had been appointed for exactly five years before this amendment, after the amendment the term was specified as not exceeding five years at the discretion of the appointing person \citep{dincer2014central}.

-Most of these reforms (77\%) strengthened CBI \citep{garriga2016central}.
-However, despite the broad impact of this policy advice, the empirical evidence in support of it remains controversial.
-We thus investigate the effect of CBI on inflation with a causal framework that treats countries as units in a longitudinal (panel) setup.
+Despite the broad impact of the policy advice to make central banks more independent, the empirical evidence in support of it remains controversial.
+We investigate the effect of CBI on inflation with a causal framework that treats countries as units in a longitudinal (panel) setup .
 The data set we use in our analysis was created specifically for this purpose and extends the data set from \citet{BRV_Inflation}.
+To describe and address relevant confounding structures, the crucial question is: What are possible reasons that motivate the decision of a country to adopt a certain degree of CBI?
+What macroeconomic factors drive central bank independence \citep{farvaque.2002, aghion2004endogenous, polillo2005globalization, brumm2006effect, brumm2011inflation, bodea2015price, romelli.2018, masciandaroRomelli.2019}?
+Four arguments stand out:

+\begin{enumerate}[i)] \item \textit{Political institutions:} Federally organized countries with good checks and balances grant their monetary institutions greater autonomy and thus a greater level of central bank independence \citep{deHaan.95, Moser.1999, farvaque.2002}.

+\item \textit{Political instability:} Central bank reforms are more likely to follow elections, which lead to political consolidation or to changes in the political orientation of the government \citep{romelli.2018}. \citet{cukierman.1995} find that de facto CBI, as measured by the turnover rate of the central bank governor, is lower in less stable political systems.

+\item \textit{Past inflation:} \citet{crowe2008central} show that over the period 1990–2003, greater changes in CBI have occurred in countries originally characterized by lower levels of independence and higher inflation.
+This finding is strengthened by the research of \citet{masciandaroRomelli.2019} where it is shown that countries which experienced long periods of inflation are characterized by a higher inflation aversion, which may cause the government to grant a higher level of CBI.
+According to \citet{wachtel.2020} the arguments in favor of an independent central bank began to crystallize in the 1980s after a decade or more of traumatic inflationary experience that put a spotlight on central bank policymaking and its failures.